OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/importing/screencast/slides.md

 # Third party libraries

 - Python is a general purpose programming language
-- The base language you have seen so far is extended by labraries
+- The base language you have seen so far is extended by libraries
   - Standard library (e.g. pathlib, functools)
   - Third party libraries (e.g. numpy, pandas, scipy)
 - Libraries need to be imported to use them